Skip to main content

 What Should a Healthy Tongue Look Like in the Morning?

-Your tongue should be pink in the morning and any other time of day.
-You may need to consult a doctor if it’s another color or if your papillae seem long or patchy.
+You may need to consult a doctor if your tongue is another color or if your papillae seem long or patchy.

 Tips for Preventing a Black Tongue